joede/flasky/README.rst

 flasky
 ======

-Pelican theme I created for fjavieralba.com
+This is a Pelican theme F. Javier Alba has created for his blog fjavieralba.com

+My intension for this fork is a modification to fit my needs.
+I plan to make the theme scalable and may add a mobile edition.

 In order to correctly use this theme you will need this variables in your pelican conf.py::